urvish667/fiction-app/docs/oauth-security.md

 ## Overview

-FableSpace uses NextAuth.js for authentication, including OAuth providers like Google and Facebook.
+FableSpace uses NextAuth.js for authentication, including OAuth providers like Google and X/Twitter.
 To ensure secure authentication, we've implemented proper CSRF protection using the PKCE (Proof Key for Code Exchange) flow and state parameter validation.

 ## CSRF Protection for OAuth